-The following country reports were compiled by externally contracted national experts and members of VICESSE.
+6 Country Reports The following country reports were compiled by externally contracted national experts and members of VICESSE.
 They are based on a template (see Appendix to this report) developed by VICESSE.
 This template was used as a general guidance for the national reports, providing for comparable structures.
-Since the situation, however, is different across Europe the reports show variations in their analytical focus.
+Since the situation, however, is different across Europe, the reports show variations in their analytical focus.
 Also, we included Turkey in our selection, assuming that this could make an interesting contrast case.
-Given the limited resources available for primary research in this task, the country reports are limited to secondary analysis of national data sources.
-Nonetheless, they demonstrate the wide variety of heterodox political groups across Europe as well as the specific national contexts from which these activities emerge.
+The country reports demonstrate the wide variety of heterodox political groups across Europe as well as the specific national contexts from which these activities emerge.
 Heterodox political movements against the historical background of the French revolution of 1789 look different compared to similar initiatives emerging in a society like Slovakia, where political discourse about "national identity" rehearses themes of a pan-Slavonic heritage and the position of the Slovak people within this symbolic realm.

-6.1 Austria

-"Heterodox politicisation" in Austria is currently represented by a number of different, but in many respects similar, sovereign citizen movements, featuring a couple of single actors, who act as front figures.
+6.1 Austria 6.1.1 Introduction "Heterodox politicisation" in Austria is currently represented by a number of different, but in many respects similar, sovereign citizen movements, featuring a couple of single actors, who act as front figures.
 Although heterodox groups in Austria are not a homogenous movement they nonetheless share a set of common ideas: all of them reject the state and its institutions, refusing any form of cooperation with public authorities.
-However, each of these groups develops their own line of anti-statist reasoning and argumentation, ranging from right-wing to left-wing positions sometimes mixed with idiosyncratic, esoteric and dystopian elements.
-Austrian movements like the so-called "Staatenbündler", OPPT or Freeman-of-the-land connect with other European groups such as Survivalists39 and the German "Reichsbürger.
-The OPPT groups and the Freeman-of-the-land have their origins in the USA and Canada but their original ideologies have been adopted and moulded to fit in a European context.

-In this chapter, we will describe different groups and actors, active in Austria, presenting their historical background, their key beliefs and main arguments developed to justify a rejection of the state's power and the legitimacy of its institutions.
-We will describe goals and strategies used to
+However, each of these groups develop their own line of antistatist reasoning and argumentation, ranging from right-wing to left-wing positions sometimes mixed with idiosyncratic, esoteric and dystopian elements.
+Austrian movements like the so-called "Staatenbündler", OPPT or Freeman-of-the-land connect with other European groups such as Survivalists43 and the German "Reichsbürger.
+The OPPT groups and the Freeman-of-the-land have their origins in the USA and Canada, but their original ideologies have been adopted and moulded to fit in a European context.
+In this chapter, we will describe different groups and actors active in Austria, presenting their historical background, their key beliefs and main arguments developed to justify a rejection of the state's power and the legitimacy of its institutions.
+We will describe goals and strategies used to achieve the ultimate goal to "escape" from the state.
+The local media discourse about these groups will be briefly sketched

-39 For instance, so called "Preppers", an acronym for survivalist movements whose members strive "to be prepared" for a fantasised doomsday expected in the near future.
+43 For instance, so called "Preppers", an acronym for survivalist movements whose members strive "to be prepared" for a fantasised doomsday expected in the near future.
 In Austria, an online prepper shop caters for this community.
 Survivalists could be classified as another twist of sovereign citizens, but have not got any attention so far in Austria, neither from the media, nor from police.
 Therefore, they are not considered in this report.
 However, in the German context preppers are more prominent and a closer look will be taken at this movement in the German country report.